 In addition to successfully introducing new products, responding to changes in the market environment and maintaining superior sourcing capabilities, the Group's ability to remain competitive is highly dependent on its success in maintaining an efficient distribution network.
 The Group's sourcing of its products is concentrated primarily in Asia, where China and Bangladesh are the largest sourcing markets, and products generally need to be transported from these areas to the Group's global market (primarily Europe).
 Accordingly any disruption to trade or supply lines from those regions would have a significant impact on the Group's ability to source its products to affected markets.
-Furthermore, if the Group is unable to maintain an efficient distribution network or if there is a significant disruption to the Group's distribution centres or distribution network, its sales may decline due to the inability to deliver products to customers in a timely manner and the Group's profitability may decline due to an increase in its per unit distribution costs in the affected regions, which may have a material adverse impact on the Group's business, results of operations and financial condition.
+Furthermore, if the Group is unable to maintain an efficient distribution network, its sales may decline due to the inability to deliver products to customers in a timely manner and the Group's profitability may decline due to an increase in its per unit distribution costs in the affected regions, which may have a material adverse impact on the Group's business, results of operations and financial condition.